Shampoo: Ancient Mesopotamia

-Indian Subcontinent
+Indian subcontinent

+The word shampoo entered the English language during the colonial era in India.
+It dates to 1762 and derives from the Hindi word ISO (चाँपो, /hns/) or shampoo, itself derived from the Sanskrit root IAST (चपति), which means 'to press, knead, or soothe'.
+Shampoo is a type of traditional Indian head massage using hair oil.

 In India, a variety of herbs and their extracts have been used as shampoos since ancient times.
-The first origin of shampoo came from the Pre-Harrapans site belonging to the Indus Valley Civilization.
-A very effective early shampoo was made by boiling Sapindus with dried Indian gooseberry (amla) and a selection of other herbs, using the strained extract.
+A very effective early shampoo was made by boiling sapindus with dried Indian gooseberry (amla) and a selection of other herbs, using the strained extract.
+At the pre-Indus Valley Civilisation site of Banawali evidence is found of sapindus, Indian gooseberry and shikakai which were used for to prepare herbal products including those for hair care.

 Sapindus, also known as soapberries or soapnuts, a tropical tree widespread in India, is called ksuna (Sanskrit: क्षुण) in ancient Indian texts and its fruit pulp contains saponins which are a natural surfactant.
 The extract of soapberries creates a lather which Indian texts called phenaka (Sanskrit: फेनक).
 It leaves the hair soft, shiny and manageable.
-Other products used for hair cleansing were shikakai (Acacia concinna), hibiscus flowers, ritha (Sapindus mukorossi) and arappu (Albizzia amara).
-Guru Nanak, the founder and the first Guru of Sikhism, made references to soapberry tree and soap in the 16th century.
+Other products used for hair cleansing were shikakai, hibiscus flowers, ritha (Sapindus mukorossi) and arappu (Albizzia amara).
+Guru Nanak, the founder and the first guru of Sikhism, made references to the soapberry tree and soap in the 16th-century.

-Cleansing the hair and body massage (champu) during one's daily bath was an indulgence of early colonial traders in India.
-When they returned to Europe, they introduced the newly learned habits, including the hair treatment they called shampoo.
-The word shampoo entered the English language from the South Asia during the colonial era.
-It dated to 1762 and was derived from the Hindi word ISO (चाँपो, /hns/), itself derived from the Sanskrit root IAST (चपति), which means 'to press, knead, or soothe'.